 Your subject line is the first thing customers see, so it needs to be compelling enough to make them click.
 It needs to be short, clear, and engaging—without sounding spammy.

-The preheader is the short text preview that appears next to or below your subject line in most inboxes.
-It should complement the subject line, not just repeat it.
-Think of it as a teaser to push customers into opening the email.
+The preheader is the short text preview that appears next to or below your subject line.
+It should complement the subject line, not just repeat it, acting as a teaser to encourage customers to open the email.

 Examples of strong subject lines + preheaders.